eating · fitness · food · habits · intuitive eating · nutrition · swimming

 friesFor another, lots of schools get revenue from vending machine purchases of sodas, energy drinks, and all kinds of snack foods.

 vendingPolicies vary a lot from school to school about student access to vending machines, but they are a part of student eating in many schools.
-Also, many high schools have policies allowing students to eat off-campus, at places like this.
+Also, many high schools have policies allowing students to eat off-campus, at places like McDonald’s play place.

 One of the primary tenets of intuitive eating is that no food is prohibited, even Little Debbie cakes or this new burger, recently unveiled by Hardee’s in the US, which features a beef burger, hot dog and potato chips, all housed in a bun.